 “Every day is the newest day ever.” -Alex

 What’s the big deal about a chair?
-Well, actually, because this chair is big, about four times as large as a normal chair, and a work of art that has taken on a life of its own.
-Jake Beckman, a student at Swarthmore College, conceived and built the original chair, which found a place among the other normal-sized Adirondack chairs that dot the stretch of lawn in front of the main hall on campus.
-The iconic chair even appeared on the Colbert Report.
+Actually, this chair is so big, about four times larger than a typical chair, and it’s a work of art that has taken on a life of its own.
+Jake Beckman, a student at Swarthmore College, conceived and built the original chair, which found a place among the other standard-sized Adirondack chairs that dot the stretch of lawn in front of the main hall on campus.
+Even The Colbert Report featured a segment about the famous chair.

 I guess I wasn’t the only one beginning to think metaphorically about the Big Chair.
 Some unnamed inventives would come by during the night leaving the chairs in different arrangements, such as the Big Chair leading a line of the other chairs or the Big Chair in the middle of a circle.
 One morning the Big Chair stood upright while a semicircle of normal chairs tipped down in front of the Big Chair.